nicolasferey/sensable_haptic_windows10/README.md

 ## Test the Open Haptic Library with the device
 You can test all the application provided by the 3DSystem before programming your own application.

+## VRPN and Open Haptic
-## Optionnaly you can install VRPN 7.35, using CMake and generating .sln to compile it with Visual Studio Communauty
+Optionnaly you can install VRPN 7.35, using CMake and generating .sln to compile it with Visual Studio Communauty